-For absentee and provisional voting, voters use a paper-based optical scan voting system.
-With this system, voters are issued a paper ballot and fill in the oval next to the candidate or ballot question response for which he or she wants to vote.
-At the local board of elections, the ballot is fed into a scanning unit, which reads and tabulates the selections made by voters.
+For absentee and provisional voting, voters are issued a paper ballot.
+Voters fill in the ovals next to the candidates or ballot question responses for which they want to vote.
+At the local board of elections, the ballot is fed into an optical scan voting unit, which reads and tabulates the selections made by voters.
 All provisional ballots and absentee ballots are considered in a public meeting after the election and counted or rejected according to State law and regulation.